Nianyi-GSND-Projects/GSND-5130-GP1/Thesis/Thesis.typ

 	#quote[If it's a hardcore world, I already know that if I die, I'm going to delete the world immediately.]

 	It encourages play of the "let's pretend" kind, with little emotional involvement and an attitude that, or "what's the worst that could happen?"
-	Their far more successful and persistent tendencies were more consonant with the raw masculinity celebrated by scholars _Dead Turk_ and _Steam Train Demon_.
 	Again and again, such players talked of making fresh hardcore worlds on an almost daily basis, dying within a few minutes at best of logging on to the new world.
 	One said: